 Things to do

 Punta de Teno in the north west of Tenerife is a great place for nature lovers to visit.
-This site is one of the oldest geological areas of the island and can only be reached by car by following the road from Buenavista del Norte.
-It’s best to visit this attraction on a day with calm weather – sometimes the road is closed off due to high winds.
+This site is one of the oldest geological areas on the island and can only be reached by car by following the 9km-long road from Buenavista del Norte.
+It’s best to visit this attraction on a day with calm weather because the road is often closed off due to high winds.
 Heavy rainfall can also cause the road to be closed down, making June an optimum time to visit.
-Within Punta de Teno is packed with endemic flora and fauna, such as the Euphorbia aphylla and Ceropegia dichotoma succulents which are rarely found elsewhere.
+Within Punta de Teno you’ll find a wealth of endemic flora and fauna, such as the Euphorbia aphylla and Ceropegia dichotoma succulents which are rarely found elsewhere.
 There is a small footpath which you can follow to reach the mountain village of Teno Alto which is best known for its locally-produced goat cheese.
 But if you’re not up for the challenge or don’t have your hiking boots with you, you can simply admire the sea views.

-Golf lovers will be pleased to hear that Tenerife has a number of spectacular courses.
-Golf Costa Adeje in Costa Adeje features an 18-hole par 72 course, a well as a nine-hole par 33 course, both of which are suitable for golfers of all abilities and experiences.
+For some light sport during your holiday in Tenerife, enjoy a round of golf at Golf Costa Adeje in Costa Adeje.
+This golf course features an 18-hole par 72 course and a nine-hole par 33 course, both of which are suitable for golfers of all abilities and experiences.
 The nine-hole course is the more technical of the two, with shorter holes, six lakes and more challenges to overcome.
 In addition to the two courses, Golf Costa Adeje also offers a 45,000m2 driving range spread over two heights, a practice bunker, two putting greens, one chipping green and three professionals which offer lessons in Spanish, English, French, German and Dutch.

 Cafe Med Bistro and Bar in Golf del Sur is a fantastic place to go if you’re looking for a delicious meal for an affordable price.
 Located within the Royal Tenerife Country Club resort, this eatery offers international dishes for breakfast, lunch and dinner, plus some Peruvian specials.
-Popular favourites include the roast lamb which needs to be ordered at least 24 hours in advance, steak fajitas, sea bass and homemade lasagne.
+Popular favourites include the roast lamb which needs to be ordered 24 hours in advance, steak fajitas, sea bass and homemade lasagne.
 A daily special is also offered, as well as homemade cakes served for afternoon tea.
 The only negative point is that this small restaurant is located very close to the car park.
 But although the view isn’t great, the food certainly is.